VETASSESS Privacy Statement

 - provide you with information you have requested;

 - confirm receipt of e-mails you have sent to us;

-We may disclose your personal information or health information to third parties including government agencies (for example, Department of Industry and Science, Department of Immigration and Border Protection, the Australian Taxation Office), domestic and overseas service providers and, employers for verification of identity/data purposes.
+We may disclose your personal information or health information to third parties including government agencies (for example, Department of Industry and Science, Department of Home Affairs, the Australian Taxation Office), domestic and overseas service providers and, employers for verification of identity/data purposes.

 If we discover that you have provided false, misleading or incorrect information to support your application and we have relied on that information to award a successful skills assessment outcome, we may recommend that your application or assessment be rejected or reviewed or the certificate be rescinded.

 3. Data Quality

 We will take all reasonable steps to ensure the personal information or health information that is collected, used or disclosed is complete, accurate and current.
 If you wish to access or update your personal information or health information we will provide all reasonable assistance to do so.